Gouravpundir/job_portal/README.md

         "name": " Ram ",
         "email": "ram123@example.com",
         "resume": "https://example.com/resume.pdf",
         "coverLetter": "<h1>Cover Letter</h1>\n<p>I am writing to apply for the position of Software Developer at your company.
-I have 5 years of experience in the field and am confident that I would be a valuable asset to your team.</p>", "_id": "63c2a949f1d6a09410e1ca30",
+I have 5 years of "\n\n" experience in the  field and am confident that I would be a valuable asset to your team.</p>", "_id": "63c2a949f1d6a09410e1ca30",
         "createdAt": "2023-01-14T13:08:25.055Z",
         "updatedAt": "2023-01-14T13:08:25.055Z",